 In addition, we build our electrolyzer and plant using very large active area cells with the ability to run at industry-leading current densities.
 Taken together, these attributes add up to the lowest upfront capital costs and the lowest unit production economics.
 We also facilitate scalability with the ability to replace key components over time as we continue to innovate, ensuring our customers have access to the most advanced technologies.

 Not with Verdagy.
 We are constantly innovating, so we have deliberately designed our electrolyzing cells, our electrolyzers, and our hydrogen plant architecture to easily accommodate updates.
-If we devise new catalysts and coatings, or if we create a membrane more effective than the AEM we are currently using, we can switch our membranes entirely.
+If we devise new catalysts and coatings, or if we create a membrane that is more effective than what we are currently using, we can switch our membranes entirely.

-Our basic eDynamic electrolyzer is a 20-megawatt unit (currently incorporating 160 cells).
+Our eDynamic electrolyzer is a 20-megawatt unit.
 Our plants scale to gigawatts by combining eDynamic units.
 Any single eDynamic unit can be shut down for maintenance or upgrading while all other units keep running.
-Cells can be swapped out in mere hours.
+Cells can be swapped out in mere hour.

 While “eDynamic” is an entirely new category of electrolyzer and plant, it comes from a team with solid industry experience and proven base technology.
 We know how to successfully operate our very large cell at high current densities and in highly dynamic operations.
 At our world-class lab and pilot plant in Moss Landing, CA., we have everything needed onsite to quickly scale innovation from the lab to the pilot plant to commercialization.
 We also understand how to work with customers to manage risks and unlock the potential of industrial hydrogen as a fuel.